Monster Hunter Wilds: Critical response

 At launch, the game received mixed reviews from users on Steam, with players reporting numerous technical issues affecting Wilds performance, graphics, and frame-rate, even on high-end PCs.
 Through July 2025, user reviews for the Windows version of Wilds on Steam continued to trend downward and had reached "Overwhelming Negative".
 Though some of these reviews were based on the apparent lack of content in Wilds, most of these negative reviews were concerned about the poor performance of the game since its launch.
 Tokuda had said they were aware of these issues at launch, and while both Title Updates 1 and 2 were aimed to improve the game's performance on Windows, users still reported many issues and continued to drive negative reviews of the game while leading players to return to Monster Hunter World.
 Capcom reported that members of the game's development team were being harassed online due to these complaints, and pulled their participation in an upcoming Japanese developer conference.

 The game continued to garner negative player feedback through July 2025, with players still critical of the performance on Windows and the apparent lack of content, and which led to slow sales.
 Capcom pushed up the release of a major patch that introduced more end game content by a month in July 2025, which journalists suggested was to try to address player concerns.
 Capcom acknowledged that the Windows version needed optimization and said in August 2025 that the fourth free title update, planned for early 2026, is expected to include CPU and GPU optimization, with refinements to occur in following patches and updates.
+A major patch released in January 2026 included many of these PC engine improvements, including more options for the user to control CPU and GPU settings, as well as a bug found by a user that had also existed in Dragon's Dogma 2 where the game would constantly check for ownership of downloadable content during camp sections.